-Yesterday, Tesla CEO Elon Musk confirmed timelines for the company’s previously discussed electric semi truck and pickup truck via what seems to be his favorite method of communication: Twitter.
+Tesla CEO Elon Musk confirmed timelines for the company’s electric semi truck and pickup truck on Friday via his favorite method of communication: Twitter.

 In one tweet, Musk said the Tesla semi truck would be revealed in September.
 It’s possible Tesla will only unveil a prototype, as it did with its Model 3 launch, and follow it up with a production model sometime later.
 In a separate tweet, Musk said the pickup truck would appear in 18 to 24 months.

 Tesla Semi truck unveil set for September.
 Team has done an amazing job.
 Seriously next level.